 A sewer backup is a stressful plumbing problem, but your home often gives you clues before it becomes a disaster.
 Knowing what to look for can save you from a messy and expensive cleanup.
 If you spot any of the following signs, it’s time to investigate before a small issue requires emergency plumbing services.

-Slow Drains and Gurgling Sounds
+Don’t Ignore Slow Drains or Gurgling

 Is your shower drain taking forever to empty?
 Do you hear a strange gurgling sound from the tub when you flush the toilet?
 These are signs of a blockage forming in your sewer line.
 When multiple drains slow down at once, the problem is likely in the main line, not an isolated clog.
 That gurgling noise is trapped air being forced through your pipes, a clear signal that something is obstructing the flow and needs attention.

-Water Backing Up in Sinks, Tubs, or Toilets
+Water Reappearing in Sinks, Tubs, or Toilets

 This sign is much more urgent.
 If flushing a toilet causes water to come up into your shower, you have a sewer backup.
 This happens when the main sewer line is so clogged that wastewater has nowhere to go but back into your home.
 This isn’t just water; it’s unsanitary sewage that poses a health risk.
 If you see water backing up in any drain, stop using all your plumbing immediately and call for professional plumbing services.